About Brewin Dolphin

 We also have a publically available Conflicts of Interest policy that can be accessed at: www.brewin.co.uk/conflicts.
 A hard copy of this policy is also available on request.
 This policy summarises the principal conflicts that exist in our business and the steps we take to mitigate them.

 Our Stewardship Policy

 How frequently do you review your Stewardship Policy?

-The Stewardship Committee is tasked with reviewing our Stewardship Policy, process and activities on a regular basis which must be at least annually.
-The policy was last updated in February 2017.
+The Stewardship Committee is tasked with reviewing our Stewardship Policy, process and activities on a regular basis.
+The policy was last comprehensively updated in February 2017.

 Is your Stewardship Policy independently verified?

 The UK Stewardship Code recommends that each signatory company should obtain an independent opinion on their engagement and voting processes, and that this opinion should be made available to clients upon request.
 Our full Stewardship Policy and processes (and not just engagement and voting) will be subject to our internal audit process for the 2017/18 tax year and future years, and these audits will be carried out by an independent auditor.
 As explained above, our Stewardship Committee also regularly reviews our Stewardship Policy, process and activities, and our Stewardship Policy (as updated and amended), is of course available for public scrutiny via our website.

 Who should I contact if I have any questions about your Stewardship Policy?

 If you have any questions about this policy then please contact our Press Office on 0845 213 1000 (UK only) or + 44 20 7248 4400 (International), or by email at email@example.com.

 *Please note Brewin Dolphin Wealth Management Limited (Brewin Dolphin’s Irish Office trading as Brewin Dolphin) currently conducts its own Stewardship arrangements.
 If you have any queries regarding this, or other matters, please contact the Irish office using the below link www.brewin.ie/contact -us